luiscoco/Java_8-new-features-samples/README.md

 numbers.forEach(num -> System.out.println(num));
 ```

-**List.sort(Comparator)**:  Enables custom sorting using comparators built with lambdas.
+**List.sort(Comparator)**:  Enables custom sorting using comparators built with lambdas

-3. Design Patterns with Default Methods
+### 3.3.
+Design Patterns with Default Methods

-Adapter Pattern: Default methods streamline creating adapters.
-Instead of every "adaptee" needing to implement all interface methods, a default version could suffice.
+**Adapter Pattern**: Default methods streamline creating adapters.
+Instead of every "adaptee" needing to implement all interface methods, a default version could suffice

-Optional Behavior: Provide optional extensions as default methods in an interface, giving finer control to client code on what to incorporate.
+**Optional Behavior**: Provide optional extensions as default methods in an interface, giving finer control to client code on what to incorporate

-4. Practical Scenario: Version Upgrading
+### 3.4.
+Practical Scenario: Version Upgrading

 **Imagine a payment system**: